tacocat21/VisualizationFinal/README.md

 Frontend
 Libraries: d3.js, DataMaps

+Getting data
+Check out scripts/get_data.js to see how to get data from the backend

 TODO:
 Add arrows between the top 10 countries going into and going out of the country
 Scale arrow sizes based on the number of immigrants